“The outside was crispy, and the inside was juicy and tender.”

-You went to a restaurant, and now you're writing a review of it on a restaurant-reviews website.
-You ordered some fried chicken that you liked, and now you're describing it:
+You went to a restaurant, and now you're writing a review of it on a restaurant-review website.
+You ordered some fried chicken that you liked, this is what you write to describe it.

 The outside was crispy, and the inside was juicy and tender.